Blog > Category > Posted: 2024-Sep-10, Updated: 2024-Sep-11

 Measures the amount of air infiltration through the window assembly

-- lower rating unit is better.
+- A lower rating unit is better.

 U-Value